-I will start another page to share dissertation-related updates as I eventually get to publishing from my dissertation.
+I will start another page to share dissertation-related updates as I eventually get to publishing from it.
 In the meantime, here, again, is my community report.

 Thank you for following along!
-I am excited about the next steps of my career, which I started officially in June – I am working as a Postdoctoral Research Fellow at the University of Toronto Scarborough and the Centre for Addiction and Mental Health on a mixed-methods project exploring the perinatal health of women with disabilities (physical, sensory, developmental and intellectual) in Ontario.
+I am excited about the next steps of my career, which I started officially in June – I am working as a Postdoctoral Research Fellow at the University of Toronto Scarborough and the Centre for Addiction and Mental Health on an NIH-funded project exploring the perinatal health of women with disabilities (physical, sensory, developmental and intellectual) in Ontario.